technomancy/syme/README.md

 Your AWS credentials are kept in an encrypted cookie in your browser and aren't stored server-side beyond the scope of your request.

-Watch out that you don't forward your SSH agent, since it will be available to everyone sharing your session.
-Future versions will prevent this leakage.

 Inspired by [pair.io](http://pair.io).

 ## Setting up your own